-Beginning July 1, 2021, Virginia will increase the amount an injury victim can sue for in the General District Court from $25,000 to $50,000.
-At Abrenio Law, we believe this is true progress for injury victims and will allow for swifter, fairer resolutions of cases.
+On July 1, 2021, pursuant to Virginia Code Section 16.1-77, Virginia increased the amount an injury victim can sue for in the General District Court from $25,000 to $50,000.
+At Abrenio Law, we believe this is true progress for injury victims and will allow for swifter, fairer resolutions for a lot of cases.

 To be clear, $25,000 is a lot of money.
-However, the cost of health care is high.
-And your injuries can lead to other damages such as lost wage, pain, suffering and inconvenience.
-Under Virginia law, the damages are compensable.
-(Click here to learn about the damages you can claim in Virginia courts.)
+However, the cost of healthcare is high.
+And incurring high medical bills is common for even “soft tissue” and non-complex injury cases.
+What’s more, accident injuries often lead to other damages such as lost wages, pain, suffering and inconvenience.
+(Click here to learn more about the damages you can claim in Virginia courts.)

-Generally speaking, you will be able to obtain a trial date much more quickly in the general district court.
-As opposed to waiting 9 months to over a year in the circuit court, you can typically expect to see a trial date in general district courts anywhere from three (3) to six (6) months.
+Typically, you will obtain a trial date much more quickly in the General District Court.
+As opposed to waiting 9 months to over a year in the Circuit Court, you can typically expect to see a trial date in General District Court anywhere from four (4) to seven (7) months.

 At Abrenio Law, we can tell you that insurance companies enjoy delays in trial dates.
 Over time, injury victims grow fatigued by the delay, which makes them more likely to settle for less money.
 As time marches on, evidence is lost, witnesses disappear, and memories fade, which all benefit the insurance companies.

-Unlike Circuit Court, the insurance company does not get to conduct “discovery.”
-This includes depositions and written discovery (interrogatories and document production).
+Unlike Circuit Court, the insurance company gets very limited “discovery” in General District Court.
+This means no depositions and written discovery (Interrogatories and Request for Production of Documents ).
 Given that, injury victims aren’t forced through the stress of responding to discovery.

 It’s now more expensive for insurance companies to appeal.

-Any party can appeal a finding by the general district court to circuit court.
-However, beginning July 1, 2021, the law also changed to make it more expensive for insurance companies.
-Under Virginia Code Section 16.1-107, the insurance company is now required to post a bond in the amount of the judgment up to their insurance limits to appeal.
+Any party can appeal a finding by the General District Court to Circuit Court.
+However, Code Section 16.1-77 makes it more expensive for insurance companies.
+Indeed, the insurance company is now required to post a bond in the amount of the judgment up to their insurance limits to appeal.
 This means they actually have to pay money.
 While there are a lot of uncertainties in life, one true fact is insurance companies do not like paying money!

 Still have questions?